lorenzleutgeb/coquille/README.md

 ```

 If you are a GNU Guix user and a user of my [coq channel](https://framagit.org/tyreunom/guix-coq-channel),
-you can also run the tests for every version of coq with the following script:
+you can also run the tests for every supported version of coq with the following script:

 ```bash
 ./test.sh